rikkimax/twp-d/manuscript/content/variables/introduction.md

         writeln(text);
     }
     ```

-    > By now you probably have realised that all statements end with a semicolon.
+    By now you probably have realised that all statements end with a semicolon.
 But definitions of "symbols" such as functions do not.

 4. So again change the text.
 What happens when you try setting the variable twice?
 Which text gets outputted?
 5. Instead of ``string``, how about changing it to int.
 What kind of numbers can be used?
 Does ``5.7`` work?
 6. Does ``5.7`` work when ``float`` is used as the type?
-7. For the ``string`` type, if you declare it with a value then instead of setting it, use: ``text ~= " from main";`` after it.
+7. For the ``string`` type, if you declare it with a value then instead of setting it, use:
+    ```D
+     text ~= " from main";
+    ```

     What does it output?

 {pagebreak}
 **Theory:**